-Copyright violations and plagiarism are serious ethical and legal violations that are not aligned with the standards of conduct expected of the students and faculty of Hofstra Northwell School of Medicine.
+Copyright violations and plagiarism are serious ethical and legal violations that are not aligned with the standards of conduct expected of the students and faculty of Zucker School of Medicine at Hofstra/Northwell.
 For more information on these standards please refer to the Academic Honesty Policy and the Hofstra University Copyright Policy.

 What is Plagiarism?